Data-to-Insight-Center/Komadu-Pingback/README.md

 Provenance Pingback Tool

+During recent years an increasing number of data providers adopted a set of best practices for publishing and connecting structured data on the Web, leading to the creation of a globally distributed dataspace – the Web of Data.
+While this dataspace holds an enormous potential, using data from the Web poses questions of information quality and trustworthiness.
+These questions can be addressed by methods that use provenance information about the data.
+We present approaches how such provenance information can be made available in the Web of Data.

 Komadu Pingback Model makes an attempt to build a PROV pingback model for Komadu Provenance system to connect existing provenance system with interconnected web of provenance and provide a technical model to involve downstream parties in the publication process of provenance and record forward provenance after the resource left originators’ purview.

 Following is a quick installation guide for Komadu Pingback Model.
 Basic Use Case Toturial can be found in